IObert/sendgrid-ts-in-10-min/readme.md

    });
    ```

 4. You probably noticed that this email is not a simple text-mail as before.
-This snippet makes use of a template id (e.g. `d-715d8d3c15824887988d2597e659756b`) that does not yet exist.
+This snippet utilizes a template-id (like `d-715d8d3c15824887988d2597e659756b`) that does not yet exist.
 Build it with the SendGrid web application.
 Select [**Create a Dynamic Template**](https://mc.sendgrid.com/dynamic-templates) from the panel and provide any name.

    ![Create a dynamic template](./docs/CreateDynamicTemplate.png)